dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 ## Edited Parameters in Configmaps

+Open up the "ncp-ubuntu.yaml" file with a text editor and follow the guidelines provided below to addd/change the parameters in the file.

 ### Configmap for NCP

-Open up the "ncp-ubuntu.yaml" file with a text editor and follow the guidelines provided below.

 The following <b>three</b> parameters are <b>MANUALLY ADDED</b> in the <b>[nsx_v3]</b> sub-section of the "Configmap for ncp.ini" section of the "ncp-ubuntu.yaml" file.
 These parameters are mentioned in the official installation document of NCP for K8S.